ItsMePaulo/tutoring/COS212/notes/MWayTreesPart2/README.md

 ## Deletion Summary

-In Summary deleting an element from an M-Way tree has the following conditions which you should look out for
+> In Summary deleting an element from an M-Way tree has the following conditions which you should look out for

 1. Deleting from a Leaf Node
     1. When deleting a Leaf the Node does not underflow
     2. When deleting a Leaf the Node does underflow
-        1. When the Node underflows, left sibling has a spare element
+        1. When the Node underflows, Left sibling has a spare element
+            * Has a Left Sibling
-        2. When the Node underflows, right sibling has a spare element
+        2. When the Node underflows, Right sibling has a spare element
+            * Has a Right Sibling
-        3. Neither left nor right sibling has a spare element
+        3. Neither Left nor Right sibling has a spare element
+            * Merge left if has Left sibling
+            * Merge right if you do not have a Left sibling
 2. Deleting from a Non Leaf Node
     1. Using delete by Predecessor
     2. Using delete by Successor

 ## Helpful Link

-You can make use of the following [online visualizer]() to build an M-Way tree from scratch and see how it is generated.
+You can make use of the following [online visualizer](https://www.cs.usfca.edu/~galles/visualization/BTree.html) to build an M-Way tree from scratch and see how it is generated.